A Quantitative Study of Energy Localization Characteristics in Defect-embedded Phononic Crystals: Applications of Defect-embedded PnCs

-In this section, we demonstrate how tailored edge DMoA-based AMMs can -- (i) overcome the absence of an inertial frame of reference by accommodating an in-house virtual ground within the AMM structure, and (ii) manifest a customized amplitude and narrow-band frequency in response to broadband acoustic fields, e.g., acoustic waves generated due to vehicular traffic, dynamic pressure field of a fluid which may be relevant to applications, e.g., noise/vibration mitigation, energy harvesting, flow control.
+In this section, we demonstrate how tailored edge DMoA-based PnCs can -- (i) overcome the absence of an inertial frame of reference by accommodating an in-house virtual ground within the PnC structure, and (ii) manifest a customized amplitude and narrow-band frequency in response to broadband acoustic fields.